 The Company will provide its public shareholders with the opportunity to redeem all or a portion of their Public Shares upon the completion of a Business Combination either (i) in connection with a shareholder meeting called to approve the Business Combination or (ii) by means of a tender offer.
 The decision as to whether the Company will seek shareholder approval of a Business Combination or conduct a tender offer will be made by the Company, in its sole discretion.
-The public shareholders will be entitled to redeem their Public Shares for a pro rata portion of the amount held in the Trust Account (\$10.10 per share), calculated as of two business days prior to the completion of a Business Combination, including any pro rata interest earned on the funds held in the Trust Account and not previously released to the Company to pay its tax obligations.
-There will be no redemption rights upon the completion of a Business Combination with respect to the Company's warrants.
+The public shareholders will be entitled to redeem their Public Shares for a pro rata portion of the amount held in the Trust Account (\$10.10 per share), calculated as of two business days prior to the completion of a Business Combination with respect to the Company's warrants.
 The Class A ordinary shares are recorded at redemption value and classified as temporary equity upon the completion of the Initial Public Offering, in accordance with the Financial Accounting Standards Board's ("FASB") Accounting Standards Codification ("ASC") Topic 480, Distinguishing Liabilities from Equity ("ASC 480").